jgcmarins/django-commands/README.md

 ## Contribution
 <p align="left">
-I am still learning django so, please, if you find any wrong information, submit an issue or create a pull request.
+I am still learning Django so, please, if you find any wrong information, submit an issue or create a pull request.
 Thanks! :octocat:
 </p>

 ## License